ofoe-fiergbor/immutability/README.md

 `String` is an example of an immutable type.
 A `String` object always represents the same string.
 Since `String` is immutable, once created, a `String` object always has the same value.

-The `String` class comes with a `.append()` object that tempts you into believing that merely appending a string to your current string object mutates it.
+The `String` class comes with a `.concat()` object that tempts you into believing that merely concatenating a string to your current string object mutates it.
 That's not the case.

-Under the hood, `.append()` actually copies your existing string object, appends a string to it, then return a new `String` object.
+Under the hood, `.concat()` actually copies your existing string object, concatenates a string to it, then return a new `String` object.
 Hence, pointing your variable to another memory reference.

 By contrast, `StringBuilder` objects are mutable.
-This class has methods that change the value of the object, rather than just returning new values.
+This class has methods, `.append()` that change the value of the object, rather than just returning new values.

 Other java platform library primitive classes include boxed primitive classes, BigInteger and BigDecimal